-Clinical policies, medical policies, clinical criteria, or any other generally accepted clinical practice guidelines used to assist in evaluating the medical necessity of a requested service shall be used solely as guidelines and shall not be the basis for a final determination of medical necessity.

-Upon a denial of a request for services, the individual or healthcare provider shall be notified that upon request, they shall be provided with a copy of the specific guideline or criteria, or portion thereof, other than the published medical necessity definition, considered by the Department of Social Services or its agent in making its determination.
+- 1. Clinical policies, medical policies, clinical criteria, or any other generally accepted clinical practice guidelines used to assist in evaluating the medical necessity of a requested service shall be used solely as guidelines and shall not be the basis for a final determination of medical necessity. - 2.
+Upon a denial of a request for services, the consumer, consumer's representative and the healthcare providers shall be provided with a copy of any guidelines used by the contractor in its decision-making other than the published medical necessity definition.